awsdocs/aws-kms-developer-guide/doc_source/viewing-keys.md

 The [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation returns aliases in the account and region\.
 The `TargetKeyId` in the response displays the key ID of the CMK that the alias refers to, if any\.

 By default, the ListAliases command returns all aliases in the account and region\.
-This includes [aliases that you created](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) and associated with your [customer\-managed CMKs](concepts.md#master_keys), and aliases that AWS created and associated with [AWS managed CMKs](concepts.md#master_keys) in your account\.
+This includes [aliases that you created](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) and associated with your [customer managed CMKs](concepts.md#master_keys), and aliases that AWS created and associated with [AWS managed CMKs](concepts.md#master_keys) in your account\.
 You can recognize AWS aliases because their names have the format `aws/<service-name>`, such as `aws/dynamodb`\.

 The response might also include aliases that have no `TargetKeyId` field, such as the `aws/redshift` alias in this example\.
 These are predefined aliases that AWS has created but has not yet associated with a CMK\.